-Possible heath concerns when a cat drinks too much
+Possible health concerns when a cat drinks too much

 IMPORTANT: If you notice your cat drinking more water than usual, visit your veterinarian as soon as possible.

 In the medical field, drinking excessive amounts of water is known as polydipsia.
-In the veterinary field, it is linked to numerous diseases.
+There is a link between polydipsia numerous diseases.
 Some of the most common are:

 - Diabetes.
 Excessive thirst is one of the early signs of diabetes in cats, and it is usually accompanied with sudden weight loss, which is soon replaced by weight gain.
 It’s a very specific pattern.
 Even if other diabetes symptoms, such as excessive urination and increased appetite, are not present, a vet visit is mandatory.